ammarhakim/gkyl-paper-inp/README.md

 This repository contains input files and other supplimentary material from [Gkeyll](https://gkeyll.readthedocs.io/en/latest/) publications.

-**Note to users:** some changes disrupted backwards compatibility with input files in this repository.
-See updateInputFiles.md for a list of changes you may need to make to run the input file with the latest version of Gkeyll.
+**Note to users:** some changes disrupted backwards compatibility.
+See **updateInputFiles.md** to learn how to adapt the input files in this repository to run them with the latest version of Gkeyll.

 **Note to authors:** please add another README.md file in each folder describing the input files (e.g. see 2020_JPP_VmLBO).